QRAM: A Survey and Critique: Definitions and Notation

 In classical computing, devices such as hard drives or tapes \emph{can} implement the functionality of random-access memory, though the access times are longer and more variable than devices such as DRAM or flash memory.
 Analogously, different proposals achieve the same required function of QRACM -- to access memory in superposition -- but with radically different costs and access times.

 To be more precise than this, we will use \emph{circuit}-QRAM to refer to proposals to construct superposition access using a standard gate set, especially Clifford+T.

-We will use \emph{gate}-QRAM to refer to proposals for QRAM consisting of a specialized device.
-Following \cite{NP:Aaronson2015,ProcRoySoc:CHIP+18}, we further categorize into \emph{active} gate-QRAM, which requires $\Omega(N)$ active interventions from the classical controller for each access, and \emph{passive} gate QRAM, which requires $o(N)$ active interventions.
+We will use \emph{hardware}-QRAM to refer to proposals for QRAM consisting of a specialized device.
+Following \cite{NP:Aaronson2015,ProcRoySoc:CHIP+18}, we further categorize into \emph{active} hardware-QRAM, which requires $\Omega(N)$ active interventions from the classical controller for each access, and \emph{passive} hardware-QRAM, which requires $o(N)$ active interventions.

 If we imagine memory access by routing an address through a binary tree, the tree must have $N-1$ nodes (if $N$ is a power of 2), and each node must do some computation on the incoming signal.
-The difference between active and passive gate-QRAM is whether that computation requires some external process to make it happen, or whether it proceeds on its own with no external intervention.
+The difference between active and passive hardware-QRAM is whether that computation requires some external process to make it happen, or whether it proceeds on its own with no external intervention.

 \paragraph{Related Work.} The concurrent survey in \cite{ARXIV:PhaChaGho2023} explains some approaches to QRAQM and QRACM, though they do not consider the physical costs in the same way as our work.
 Specifically, they claim classical RAM requires $O(2^n)$ ``gate activations'' and quantum RAM requires $O(n)$, without defining a notion of ``gate activations''.
 Arguably the real situation is reversed: when each gate in a QRAM circuit requires external intervention then it costs $O(2^n)$, and classical RAM only needs to dissipate energy from $O(n)$ gates (see \Cref{sec:classical-ram} for a more nuanced picture).